svhawkins/RandWriter/README.md

 was found, they cheered the actor, and loaded him with their teeth.
 A Fox, who had never been brought out on a journey, driving his design, she climbed
 ```
-*note: your result will not exact to this. but the wording and style should be similar.
+*note: your result will not be exact to this. but the wording and style should be similar.*

 ## Miscellany
 - fails at large input files (>= 1MB)